tonypilz/singleton/README.md

 # Overview

-The library allows the construction of and access to global instances which makes it an alternative to the classical singleton.
-The advantage is that [most of the drawbacks of the singleton are avoided](#comparision-with-the-classical-singleton).
+The library allows the construction of and access to global instances like the classical singleton, but fixing most of its [drawbacks](#comparision-with-the-classical-singleton).

 The following example illustrates the main usage of the library.
-It shows how to construct an instance of type `A`, make it globally accessible, accessing and destructing it.
+It shows how to construct an instance of type `A`, make it globally accessible, access it and how it is destructed.

 ```cpp
 #include <globalInstances.h>